simpleiot/simpleiot/README.md

 - application technology is general, so you are not dependant on any one IoT company or cloud provider
 - plugin architecture for extending the system with custom functionality
+- easy to set up for small/mid size deployments -- not a lot of moving parts to worry about.
+  Can be deployed in-house if you don't need data in the cloud.
 - simple deployment process (not a lot of pieces on the backend to manage)
   - Deployment/upgrade is as simple as copying one binary.
   - All assets are embedded.